What is Rhinoplasty Surgery?

 The surgeon works with you during your consultation to determine the specific approach to your procedure.

-Our plastic surgeons can reshape the nose to improve its appearance and your facial proportions.
+Our expert plastic surgeons can reshape the nose to improve its appearance and your facial proportions.
 This may involve an endonasal, or closed rhinoplasty or an external, or open rhinoplasty.

 A closed approach works through the nostrils by using incisions hidden inside the nose.
 An open rhinoplasty involves an incision across the columella (tissue between the nostrils), and the nasal tissues are pulled back.